guruucsd/CallosalScaling/README.md

 #### Use-cases

-1. Use the data directly from the `data` directory.
+1. Use the data directly from the `matfiles` directory.
 Documentation on what is stored can be found in the corresponding `code` files.
 2. Re-collect the data by running `collect_all` from the `code` directory.
 This would require you to drop all images into the root `img` directory, and you'll need to contact me to get them.